 Let’s talk about singing.
 I (Anthony) am awful at it.
 Don’t get me wrong.
-I always have a good time belting out “This is How We Do It” while I’m in the shower, but Justin Timberlake, I am not.
-My two-year-old daughter has even been known to beg me to stop when I try to sing along with her toddler DVDs when we’re driving in our van.
+I always have a good time belting out “This is How We Do It” while I’m in the shower; however, Justin Timberlake, I am not.
+My daughters have even been known to beg me to stop when I try to sing along with her toddler DVDs when we’re driving in our van.
 I guess I didn’t receive that gift, but that’s ok!
 That’s why a community exists!
 I may not have the vocal cords of an angel, but you better believe I can enjoy sitting down and talking with someone who does have true musical talent…someone, like today’s guest.

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!

 P.S.
 Troy was kind enough to share some links with us!
 Make sure to give them a click if you want to hear more from today’s guest!